List of Star Wars species (P–T): Ranat

 Ranats, known as Con Queecon in their own language, were a species of meter-tall rodents with long, tusk-like incisors jutting from their lower jaws.
 Though originally from Rydar II, the Ranats there were nearly wiped out by Human colonists in 200 BBY.
 Three Ranats stowed away on a spice freighter and crash landed on Aralia, where they re-established their species.

+The Ranat tribes inhabited extensive tunnel networks, resembling intricate mazes, where they collectively raised their offspring.
+These tribes employed cunning tactics, leading intruders into dead ends to facilitate their elimination.
+Despite their simple personalities, with minimal displays of emotion beyond the instinct for food, Ranats demonstrated hostility toward both outsiders and members of their own kind.
+In response to the threat posed by pest-control teams seeking to eliminate them, the tribes cooperated to counter this common adversary.

-Ranat tribes lived in large, maze-like tunnel networks, where they raised their young communally and lured intruders into dead ends to be killed.
-Ranats had simple personalities, showing little evidence of emotion beyond the desire for food.
-Though almost always hostile toward one another, tribes did cooperate to kill pest-control teams after entrepreneurs arrived on Aralia to turn it into a planetary amusement park.
-The government of the Antemeridian sector declared the Ranats semi-sentient, permitting sentient beings to kill the rodents in self-defense and forbidding them to arm members of the species.
-The governor restricted the movement of well-armed groups to Aralia to cover up the species' existence and its questionable level of sentience.
+Upon the arrival of entrepreneurs intending to transform Aralia into a planetary amusement park, Ranats resisted the intrusion and coordinated efforts to thwart these developments.
+The Antemeridian sector government designated Ranats as semi-sentient, allowing sentient beings to defend themselves against the rodents while prohibiting the arming of the species.
+The movement of well-armed groups to Aralia was restricted to conceal the existence of the Ranats and the controversial assessment of their sentience.

 Few Ranats were seen away from Aralia, and those that left the world occupied the lowest levels of society.
 Ranats established themselves on Tatooine, where they lived in the more populated areas as scroungers and traders.
 One group overran crime lord Jabba Desilijic Tiure's Palace after his death, and the Vriichon brothers once owned the Mos Eisley Cantina.
 During the Galactic Civil War, the Imperial military tested Ranat mercenary bands for possible use against Rebel Alliance forces.
 Ranats were also found in the employ of the mage Orloc, who attempted to start his own Jedi Order.
 The Ranat Rik-tak was a member of the Justice Action Network who operated in the Tapani sector.

 Ranats were omnivores and strongly preferred meat, especially that of Aralia's native robas.
 Their sharp incisors and claws were useful as both weapons and tunneling tools.
 Burrowing wore down their teeth but also released hormones that stimulated tooth growth; unchecked, the incisors could reach prodigious lengths, so most Ranats gnawed constantly to keep them filed back.

 Ranats were a species of small rodents.
 They shared many features in common with sentient species such as their distant cousins, the Tintinna,[14] and with other sentient mammals of similar physiology, including Chadra-Fan and Squibs.
 Nevertheless, the status of Ranats as fully sentient or merely semi-sentient was the subject of galactic debate for centuries.